 - Check that the ETD has the proper pagination format: title/signature page (no page number), copyright page, abstract page and other preliminary pages (lower case Roman numeral); main body (Arabic page numbers, beginning with 1 and numbered consecutively to the end, including any appendices - note: the first page of each chapter is counted but not numbered).

-- Are all margins, spacing, page number locations, etc. as required by the Manual of Formatting Requirements for Thesis and Dissertations?
+- Are all margins, spacing, page number locations, etc. as required by the 2017-2018 Manual of General Formatting Guidelines?

 - Does the Table of Contents match the actual text in the main body, and do the page numbers match?

 - Have you checked for missing pages, poor font translation, and other anomalies?

 - Make corrections to the ETD, if needed, and re-save the corrected version under the same file name.

 At UNC Charlotte, doctoral and master students are allowed to submit an Adobe Acrobat PDF version of their dissertation for Graduate School approval.
 Links to specific Graduate School requirements for the physical formatting of ETDs are shown below.
 There are also links to the ETD websites of several other groups and universities that contain many hints and specific instructions for the preparation of ETDs.
 We urge you to review this information carefully.

 It is the student’s fundamental responsibility to –

 - Prepare and submit an ETD that meets the Graduate School’s format requirements;

 - Test that the printed pdf version will be clear and legible, including any figures or images; and